kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 8.md

 9. Open bootstrap.yml.
 Notice the application name.
 What file will be needed in your Git repository to hold properties for this application?

-PART 4 - The Repository
+  **Part 4 - The Repository**

 10. Within your Git repository, create a lucky-word-client.yml (or .properties) file.
 Add a level for “wordConfig:” and entries within it for “luckyWord:” and “preamble:”.
 Add a value for lucky word, something like “Irish” or “Serendipity” or “Rabbit’s Foot”.
 For preamble add a value such as “The lucky word is”.
 If you need a hint take a look at the “ConfigData” folder in the student files.
 Save your work and commit to the repository.

-PART 5 - Running
+  **Part 5 - Running**

 11. Start your lab-8-client application.
 It should start without errors.

-12. Open a browser to http://localhost:8002/lucky-word.
+12. Open a browser to [http://localhost:8002/lucky-word](http://localhost:8002/lucky-word).
 You should see output such as “The lucky word is: Irish”.
 If you do not, review the previous steps.

-PART 6 - Configuration Changes
+  **Part 6 - Configuration Changes**

 13. Return to your Git repository and edit your lucky-word-client.yml file.
 Change the lucky word to some other values.
 Commit your work.
-Will this change be visible if you refresh http://localhost:8002/lucky-word right now?
+Will this change be visible if you refresh [http://localhost:8002/lucky-word](http://localhost:8002/lucky-word) right now?
+Why?

 14. Make a POST request to http://localhost:8001/bus/refresh.
 You can do this using a “curl” command in Linux / Unix, or you can find a REST client plugin for one of your browsers that will do this (I use “Simple REST Client” on Chrome).

-15. Refresh http://localhost:8002/lucky-word.
+15. Refresh [http://localhost:8002/lucky-word](http://localhost:8002/lucky-word).
 Your changes should be visible.
 If so, congratulations, you have successfully used Spring Cloud Bus!

-BONUS - @RefreshScope
+  **BONUS - @RefreshScope**

 16. Return to your LuckyWordController and convert to @RefreshScope.
 For test purposes, you can make the controller stateful by defining another String variable named fullStatement, and populate it in an init() method marked with a @PostConstruct annotation.
 Change the showLuckyWord() method to simply return fullStatement.
 Repeat the process to make a change to see if your @RefreshScope worked.